EDMdesigner/EDMdesigner-API-Doc/README.md

   + //api.edmdesigner.com/json/gallery/config

 #### Parameters (you should post):
-  * route {String} The route which we can use for uploading the images.
+  * uploadRoute {String} /REQUIRED/ The route which we can use for uploading the images.
+  * deleteRoute {String} /REQUIRED/ The route which we can use for deleting the images.
+  * noUploadText {Object} It contains the language code (see [available languages](#available-languages)) - html(string) pairs.
+The given content will be displayed if the upload is not allowed.
+  * limitReached {Object} It contains the language code (see [available languages](#available-languages)) - html(string) pairs.
+The given content will be displayed if a user reached the upload limit.
+It is not required to impose a limit on the upload.
+If you want to know how you can set the limit, please read the [feature switch](#feature-switch) chapter.
+  * noUrl {Boolean} With this boolean you can forbid the image handling from absolute urls.
+If you set this parameter true, then none of your users will be able to use images from absoulte url.

 ####Answer:
 The data you posted:
+  - uploadRoute {String}
-  - route {String}
+  - deleteRoute {String}
+  - noUploadText {Object}
+  - limitReached {Object}
+  - noUrl {Boolean}
 or it can be an error object:
   - err Description of the error {String} or an error code {Number}.

 ___

 ###Get configuration
 Gets the configuration of the api gallery.
-It returns the route you set for the uploading

 #####Type
   + GET